 Taking regular liquor inventory is essential for running a profitable bar.
 It helps you identify theft, weed out poorly priced menu options, assess pouring accuracy, avoid 86’ing products, and understand inventory dollar usage information.
 Without efficient bar inventory, there’s no way to measure your bar’s success, making it extremely difficult (if not impossible) to manage.

 To keep a fully stocked bar, you’re constantly placing orders and receiving deliveries.
 To keep your beverage costs down, make sure your invoices reflect your orders.
 When you receive a delivery, comb through the invoice while the delivery person is still present to make sure you got exactly what you ordered.
 This way, you won’t pay for products you didn’t receive and you also won’t pay for excessive product that you didn’t order.

 Although you might not like to think about it, your bartenders can drive up your costs by over-pouring, giving away free drinks, and stealing product.
 In fact, according to the National Restaurant Association, 75% of inventory shortages are due to employee theft.
 Although you don’t want to be overly paranoid, it’s a good idea to keep an eye out for fraudulent behavior.
 To protect your bar from theft, consider installing security cameras, reconciling cash drawers, routinely checking bartenders’ tabs, and using some of these other methods.

-Bar managers have a lot to stay on top of.
-Developing good habits will help you to effectively manage your staff members, keep your costs down, delight your customers, and run a successful establishment.
+Developing these 15 habits as a bar manager will help you to effectively manage your staff members, keep your costs down, delight your customers, and run a successful establishment.

-To stay up to date with industry news and best bar management practices, subscribe to our blog, below!
+To stay up to date with industry news and best bar management practices, leave a comment and subscribe to our blog, below!
 If you have further questions about how to improve your beverage program, schedule a free bar consultation with one of our product specialists.